launchdarkly/swift-eventsource/CONTRIBUTING.md

 ### Prerequisites

 This library is built with [XCode](https://developer.apple.com/xcode/) or [SwiftPM](https://swift.org/package-manager/).
-The [CI build](https://circleci.com/gh/launchdarkly/swift-eventsource) builds and tests various configurations of the library on various systems, platforms, and devices.
-For details, see [the CircleCI configuration][ci-config].
+The [CI build](https://github.com/launchdarkly/swift-eventsource/actions/workflows/ci.yml) builds and tests various configurations of the library on various systems, platforms, and devices.
+For details, see [the GitHub action CI configuration][ci-config].

 ### Building And Testing